Nucleosomes

 The assembly of genomic DNA and histones into chromatin is a fundamental process that affects a broad range of genome-dependent processes including DNA replication, DNA repair and gene expression.
 In general, there are ATP-dependent and ATP-independent methods for reconstituting or assembling chromatin in vitro, but only the ATP-dependent process generates an extended array of ordered nucleosomes.
 Active Motif's Chromatin Assembly Kit utilizes an ATP-dependent method which enables you to study your DNA sequence of interest in a native chromatin environment.
 The simple, easy-to-follow protocol generates assembled chromatin in hours with few manipulations, providing you with material that is ideal for downstream applications such as in vitro ChIP, transcription and histone modification assays.
 To study specific histone modifications within a chromatin context, Active Motif's Recombinant Histones with site and degree-specific modifications can be used as substrates for chromatin assembly.

-Recombinant Histones
+Recombinant Histones & Nucleosomes

-Histones with specific methylation states are an essential tool for investigating which methylation patterns are key to complex functional questions about chromatin-associated proteins, nucleosome remodeling, transcriptional regulation, replication and DNA repair.
-Click on our link to get a complete list of our Recombinant Methylated Histones.
+Recombinant nucleosomes and histones are essential tools for investigating complex functional questions about chromatin-associated proteins, epigenetic regulation, nucleosome remodeling, transcriptional regulation, replication and DNA repair.

 References